Georgia in the Eurovision Song Contest 2014

-Georgia was represented at the Eurovision Song Contest 2014 with the song "Three Minutes to Earth" written by Zaza Miminoshvili and Eugen Eliu.
-The song was performed by the Shin and Mariko, which were internally selected in February 2014 by the Georgian broadcaster Georgian Public Broadcaster (GPB) to compete at the 2014 contest in Copenhagen, Denmark.
-The Georgian entry, "Three Minutes to Earth", was presented to the public on 14 March 2014.
+Georgia was represented at the Eurovision Song Contest 2014 with the song "Three Minutes to Earth", written by Zaza Miminoshvili and Eugen Eliu, and performed by the Shin and Mariko.
+The Georgian participating broadcaster, Georgian Public Broadcaster (GPB), internally selected its entry for the contest in February 2014.
+"Three Minutes to Earth" was presented to the public on 14 March 2014.

 Georgia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 8 May 2014.
 Performing during the show in position 4, "Three Minutes to Earth" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Georgia placed fifteenth (last) out of the 15 participating countries in the semi-final with 15 points.